Principles of Job Design

 e.
 To encourage feedback for create respectable relationship and open feedback channels.

-What are the different objectives of HRP?
+What are the main purposes of performance appraisal?

 Write down something about the “Paired comparison method” appraisal system?